AmitKumarDas/Decisions/blogs/declarative_with_nouns_&_verbs.md

 - Runtask Execute Steps:
   - Go template the cmd
   - Unmarshal Yaml
-  - // NOTE: Unmarshal will do everything
+  - _NOTE: Unmarshal will do everything_
 - Unmarshal Steps:
   - Delegate to respective kind & action
   - Pass the input & output to above delegated object